Our Local Nature Map

-You do a survey of the local area and, in this case, record all the different habitats you find and then you turn this data into a Nature Map which everyone can understand and use.
+You do a survey of the local area and record all the different habitats you find and then turn this data into a Nature Map which everyone can understand and use.

-So, in the Spring 2021 we sent out trained volunteers, with OS maps and coloured pens, to cover an area of a mile and a half around Steyning, Bramber and Beeding to record the different habitats they came across.
+In the Spring 2021 we sent out trained volunteers with OS maps and coloured pens, to cover an area a mile and a half around Steyning, Bramber and Beeding and record the different habitats.
 Simple!

-We ran an initial training session to run through what needed to be recorded and and how to record it (see video), with a follow up session out in the field, and you can see the results in the interactive map below.
+We ran an initial training session in January 2021 to run through what needed to be recorded and and how to record it, with a follow up session out in the field, and you can see the results in the interactive map below.